 Thus, evolution teaches us that flexibility based on an inborn repertoire of behaviors and the ability to adapt these behaviors to environmental conditions, is vital to survival, development, and prosperity under changing and unpredictable conditions.
 Can this lesson, gleaned over millions of years of evolutionary processes, help us answer the question at the crux of this article: how can we educate toward an unknown future?

 The answer is implied by the fact that educating individuals for optimal function in an unknown future demands flexibility as well.
 Such flexibility stems from possessing a repertoire of behaviors and the ability to selectively adapt them to one’s environment.
 Human beings, too, have many inborn behavioral modes, but unlike many other organisms, a considerable amount of human behavior is learned, particularly during childhood.
 This is where learning processes enter the picture.
-Expanding the repertoire of human behaviors from inborn behaviors to learned behaviors occurs primarily through educational processes.
+Expanding the repertoire of human behaviors from inborn behaviors to a repertoire that includes not only inborn behaviors, but also learned behaviors occurs primarily through educational processes.
 Learning enables an individual to develop new behaviors and hone their ability to adapt these to certain environments.

-In order to impart flexibility to young people, to help them develop a rich behavioral repertoire and the ability to adapt behaviors to the environment, it is necessary to teach them how to learn.
+In order to impart flexibility to young people, or in other words to help them develop a rich behavioral repertoire and the ability to adapt behaviors to the environment, it is necessary to teach them how to learn.
 This means fostering their capacity to be independent learners.
 An independent learner is able to self-guide their learning processes.
 They can therefore delineate their learning goals, make a plan to meet these goals, act to complete the plan, and gain conclusions for the future based on the outcomes of their actions.
 In other words, in order for young individuals to embody flexibility, they must develop the attributes of independent learners.
 Independent learning skills will enable them to gain the necessary knowledge for developing new behaviors and for adapting these behaviors to a given environment.

 Figure 1 illustrates the similarities and differences between evolution and education in terms of flexibility and learning.
 From the evolutionary perspective, the primary goal is to survive, develop, and thrive in unfamiliar environmental conditions.
 The tool by which this is accomplished is flexibility, based on an inborn behavioral repertoire and an inborn ability to adapt behaviors to a given environment.
 An animal possessing this type of flexibility is a generalist animal.
 From an educational perspective, the primary goal is educating young individuals for optimal function in an unknown future.
-The necessary tool is flexibility based on an inborn behavioral repertoire, and an inborn as well as learned ability to adapt behaviors to different environments.
+The tool is flexibility based on an inborn as well as learned behavioral repertoire, and an inborn as well as learned ability to adapt behaviors to different environments.
 Individuals possessing this type of flexibility are in fact independent learners.

 The significance of independence in the learning process stems from the fact that the future context and conditions of learning processes is unknown.
 Therefore it is necessary to ensure that individuals can learn independently, without relying on external guidance.